muziejus/wandering-rocks/README.md

 Space in the episode has been mapped using my application [NYWalker](http://github.com/nyscapes/nywalker), where I have geocoded the 300+ references to places in the episode.
-Between Gifford’s extensive annotation and my own research involving, among other things, a 19th century street guide to Dublin, I have been able to provide coordinates for every place in the novel, save one (Lynam’s in Temple Bar).
-This underlying data is available [from NYWalker](http://nywalker.newyorkscapes.org/books/ulysses-1922).
+I’m of course late to this game.
+Between Gifford and Gunn and Hart, every place in the episode is locatable on a map except for one (Lynam’s, the bookie’s in Temple Bar).
+Some are inferred, like the Dedalus address in Cabra, but most of the points here are in line with decades of scholarship.
+The extensive, detailed maps in Gunn and Hart have served as a kind of tertiary foundation in giving support to Gifford and what I have found online separately.
+The underlying data is available [from NYWalker](http://nywalker.newyorkscapes.org/books/ulysses-1922).

-This list of instances (that is, places mentioned in the episode) received a second level of scrutiny so that I could separate out the two different spatialities.
+The list of places mentioned in the episode is what I call a list of “instances.”
+Once the raw points are in place, I need to split the collection into the two different spatialities above.
 In the dataset, then, Newcomen Bridge is treated as part of a different spatiality from the others that are mentioned.

 Additionally, the episode gives enough information to draw a series of paths (around 28) involving the various actors in the episode.
 This is a separate